samusmaster210/Thermo_PIMs_Study/Regression_Scripts/Read_Me.md

 <pre><code>python "FILE_NAME.py" python=3.9.22</code></pre>

 When the code is used, a new directory is created that stores the hyperparameters and model results.
+The workflows for the various machine learning models are largely identical, and follow the same procedural preprocessing and handling of the materials' features.